 Unsung Hero Awards Visit Trusts to Promote The 2019 Awards30th July 2018

-Though it’s still over a month before the nominations are officially opened, our team has already received lots of questions about the upcoming 2019 Awards.
-To increase the interest around the Awards, we visited a couple of Trusts where we spread the word about our future events.
+Though it’s still over a month before nominations are officially opened, our team has already received lots of questions about the upcoming 2019 Awards.
+To increase the interest around the awards, we visited a couple of Trusts where we spread the word about our future awards.

-Even though we were not lucky enough to see Karen on that day, we noticed several photos of her on the wall of fame, where the moment of Karen receiving the award was captured.
-We were not surprised to learn that Karen is not only the Unsung Hero Awards winner but also the winner of Trust’s internal Quality Awards.
+Even though we were not lucky enough to meet Karen that day, we noticed several photos of her on the Trust ‘Wall of Fame’, including the moment of Karen receiving our award.
+We were not surprised to learn that Karen is not only an Unsung Hero Awards winner, but also the winner of many of the Trust’s internal Quality Awards.

-After having a lovely chat with Karen’s colleagues at the reception, we were introduced to Nathan who was very much keen to spread all our print materials across the site.
-With our banner and flyers set at Trust Headquarters Nathan felt quite confident that this year we will receive a bunch of new fantastic stories about NHS Unsung Heroes from his Trust this year.
+After having a lovely chat with Karen’s colleagues at reception, we were introduced to Nathan, who was keen to put our print materials across the Trust.
+With our banners and flyers at Trust Headquarters Nathan felt quite confident that this year the UHA will receive more fantastic stories about their NHS Unsung Heroes.
 We can’t wait to read them!

-After our London trip, our team head off to Warrington and visited a couple of sites of Bridgewater Community Healthcare NHS Foundation Trust.
-It was the day when we met dozens of NHS non-medical staff inviting every single one of them to nominate their friends and colleagues for the national award.
+After our London trip, our team headed off to Warrington and visited Bridgewater Community Healthcare NHS Foundation Trust.
+We met dozens of NHS Non-Medical staff there, inviting every single one of them to nominate their friends and colleagues for these national awards.

-Have to say, hands down, Bridgewater Community Healthcare NHS FT’s non-medical staff could certainly win an award for being one of the most hospitable staff.
-Felt so welcomed during our stay at this Trust on Thursday 26th of July!
-To name a few of incredible people we’d love to say thank you for their friendliness to Alison and her team from Comms and Marketing Department, Paul and his IT team, Judy and her team from HR, everyone from Procurement Team and Lesley who is an Information Team Manager and happened to be on a first-name basis with Andy Burnham, the Lord Mayor of Greater Manchester.
+Bridgewater’s Non-Medical staff could certainly win an award for being one of the most hospitable staff around!
+We felt so welcomed during our visit to this Trust and to name a few incredible people we met that day, we want to say “thank you” to Alison and her team from Comms and the Marketing Department, Paul and his IT team, Judy and her team from HR, everyone from the Procurement Team and Lesley who is an Information Team Manager and happened to be on a first-name basis with Andy Burnham, the Lord Mayor of Greater Manchester.

-It’s too bad we didn’t record everything that Trust’s staff were telling us – we would have a few stories about NHS Unsung Heroes worth of rewarding.
-For example, Paul who manages the IT department.
-Once we entered the room, Paul introduced us to all his staff and described jobs that each one of them does.
-He shared with us how he appreciates every member of his team including the person who joined them just 6 months ago.
+Paul who manages the IT department introduced us to all his staff and described the role that each one of them does.
+He shared with us how he appreciates every member of his team, including the person who joined them just 6 months ago.
 Paul described him as an important asset of their team and a true Unsung Hero of the NHS.
 What a brilliant example of excellent leadership skills and team cohesion at the same time!
-We hope that Paul and his team will put all their words on paper and forward them to us after the 3rd of September when the nominations are officially opened!
+We hope that Paul and his team will put all their words on paper and nominate them for the 2019 Awards.